nunchaku-tech/nunchaku/docs/source/developer/docstring.rst

    Improve the writing of the docstring according to this guide.
 Be concise.
 Organize my comments clearly.

+   Write the docstring for this module (every class and functions) according to this guide.
+Each function and class that can be shwon properly and beautifully in sphinx html.
+Be concise.
+Organize my comments clearly.

 For further questions or formatting help, refer to existing Nunchaku code or ask in the developer chat.